On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Methodology

 As both attention costs $O(nm)$ with $m \ll n$, global aggregation is affordable and at the same level of complexity as the conventional prompt tuning~\cite{prefix,prefix_prompt}.
 Furthermore, we update $\bm{L} \leftarrow \bm{L}+\bm{L}_c$ at each adapter insertion to share across layers, yielding dynamic prompts that capture the context of current scene, unlike static prefixes in prompt tuning.

 \paragraph{Discussion.} In comparison to existing PEFT methods, GEM explicitly biases the adaptation to 3D geometry and context.
 The spatial adapter captures localized variations that generic adapters, such as LoRA and basic adapters, would miss, since those ignore spatial structure and use the positional encodings from pre-training.
-The context adapter circumvent the local attention design to provide scene-wide context for efficient adaptation with few parameters.
+The context adapter circumvents the local attention design to provide scene-wide context for efficient adaptation with few parameters.
 By combining these two components, our approach enables scene-aware adaptation of 3D transformers, where each point is tuned with respect to both its neighbors and the entire point cloud.
-It thus results in significantly improved performance on 3D scene datasets with only a lightweight adaptation overhead.
+It thus results in significantly improved performance on 3D scene datasets with only a lightweight adaptation overhead\footnote{ We study the empirical overheads in the supplementary \cref{sec:supp_impl}. }.